ClarksonCJ/ee-tech-test-30032026/README.md

 The build process for this code has been completed using a multi-stage Dockerfile.
 The Dockerfile uses the official Golang image to build the code and then copies the binary to a smaller Alpine image for running. the Tests are executed during the build to validate that no errors are present and that the code is functioning as expected.

-NOTE: the Builder and Output container bases are pinned to the speicific hash of the base image to ensure that the build is repeatable.
+NOTE: the Builder and Output container bases are pinned to the speicific hash of the base image to ensure that the build is repeatable and adheres to best practices regarding supply chain security.

 To build the Docker image, run the following command from the root of the repository: